Uyanide/AuTUMoodle/README.md

 > [!IMPORTANT]
 >
 > Please make sure to download the corresponding browser binaries by running `playwright install [browser_name]` and `playwright install-deps [browser_name]` in your terminal after installing the `playwright` package if you are planning to use the `playwright` session implementation.
+>
+> This is automatically handled by the [entrypoint script](https://github.com/Uyanide/AuTUMoodle/blob/master/entry.sh) case you are using the Docker image provided in this repository.

 ## Pattern Matching